kylesadler/genetic-algorithm-fade-in/README.md

 # genetic-algorithm-fade-in

-Generates a gif of a Genetic Algorithm converging from random noise to a picture, producing a cool "fade-in" effect.
+Generates a gif of a Genetic Algorithm converging from random noise to a picture.
+Produces a cool "fading-in" effect.

 TODO